-- Allowance for Chairman for each director: 20,000 Baht per meeting. - Allowance for Directors for each director: 10,000 Baht per meeting. - Allowance for Sub-committee to the Board of Directors - Chairperson of each Sub-committee 10,000 Baht per meeting. - Each Sub-committee member 7,000 Baht per meeting.
+- Allowance for Chairman of the Board for each director: 20,000 Baht per meeting. - Allowance for the Board of Directors for each director: 10,000 Baht per meeting. - Allowance for Sub-committee to the Board of Directors. - Chairperson of each Sub-committee 10,000 Baht per meeting. - Each Sub-committee member 7,000 Baht per meeting.

 The Annual General Shareholder's Meeting 1/2015 approved the lump sum retirement payment for 2015 is no more than THB 5,000,000 by assigning the Recruitment and Remuneration Committees considered suitable payment allocation, and report to shareholders in the following year of the shareholders' meeting.
-The meeting of Recruitment and Remuneration Committees 2/2016 dated February 26, 2016 approved the allocation of lump sum retirement payment for 2015 by the amount of THB 1,411,000, which is less than the approved sum from the AGM and also less than the directors' remuneration for the operation result in 2014 (decrease 33.33%).
+The meeting of Recruitment and Remuneration Committees 2/2016 dated February 26, 2016 approved the allocation of lump sum retirement payment for 2015 by no more than the amount of THB 1,411,000, which is less than the approved sum from the AGM and less than director's remumneration fee 33.33% of 2014.